-Social inequality in education prompts debate over the extent to which schools ought to be held accountable for racial and socioeconomic disparities in academic outcomes, or whether highly entrenched inequality in broader U.S. society means some children face challenges too difficult for teachers and schools to overcome.
-Extensive evidence indicates that non-school factors primarily drive educational inequality (Downey, von Hippel, & Broh 2004; Gamoran 2001), but that particularly when it comes to inequality between black and white children, schools tend to exacerbate rather than ameliorate disparities (Downey, von Hippel, & Broh 2004).
-Meanwhile, within educational research and the media, substantial enthusiasm has recently surrounded so-called "transformational" or "gap-closing" schools, which claim to establish conditions that enable students-predominantly poor students of color-to achieve at levels far higher than their social background predicts.
+Social inequality in education has engendered extensive debate over the extent to which schools ought to be held accountable for racial and socioeconomic disparities in academic outcomes, or whether highly entrenched inequality in broader U.S. society means some children face challenges too difficult for teachers and schools to overcome.
+Evidence indicates that nonschool factors primarily drive educational inequality (Downey, von Hippel, & Broh 2004; Gamoran 2001), but that particularly when it comes to inequality between black and white children, schools tend to exacerbate rather than ameliorate disparities (Downey, von Hippel, & Broh 2004).
+Within educational research and popular media, substantial enthusiasm has recently surrounded so-called "transformational" or "gap-closing" schools, which claim to establish conditions that enable students-predominantly poor students of color-to achieve at levels far higher than their social background predicts.
 Accounts of such schools invariably highlight a widespread belief among their teachers of empowerment over student outcomes-a conviction that teachers can ensure students are not precluded from reaching their full potential by family background or social disadvantage (Kopp 2011; Paige and Witty 2010; Wilson 2008).
+Qualitative research has also highlighted similarly positive beliefs about the potential of children among highly effective teachers of black children (Ladson-Billings 2009).
 This suggests that such empowered teacher beliefs may be a key aspect of promoting high achievement-or, conversely, that beliefs of helplessness in the face of social disadvantage may be a hindrance.

-Researchers have increasingly recognized the importance of teacher effects for explaining how schools impact students (Darling-Hammond and Youngs 2002).
-Studies demonstrate that teachers' attitudes and expectations are linked to student outcomes (e.g. Lee and Loeb 2000; Lee and Smith 1996; Rist 1970; Tschannen-Moran and Woolfolk Hoy 2001), but research has not fully considered teachers' attitudes about overcoming social disadvantage.
-Similar concepts have been examined, but drawing on measures that do not actually reference students' social background or home lives (e.g. Lee and Smith 1996; Lee and Loeb 2000) and typically using small, non-generalizable samples (e.g. Gibson and Dembo 1984; Guskey and Passaro 1994; Woolfolk and Hoy 1990).
-Studies of teacher effects that have systematically analyzed national data most commonly focus on teachers' human capital characteristics, overlooking socialpsychological qualities of teachers, such as their beliefs about students' potential or the nature of teaching.
-At the same time, descriptions of the success of "transformational" schools exist almost entirely in case studies and personal accounts (e.g. Kopp 2011; Wilson 2008), as well as some quasi-experimental studies of specific educational models where the "intervention" involves multiple educational dimensions besides teacher attitudes (e.g. Angrist et al. 2012; Dobbie & Fryer 2011).
-Although it has not been conclusively proven that such schools indeed transform educational trajectories, to the extent that they have engaged with altering the entrenched relationship between social background and academic achievement, their apparent success has implications for closing longstanding racial and socioeconomic achievement disparities, and the components of their apparent success should be appropriately scrutinized.
+Researchers have increasingly recognized the importance of teacher effects for explaining how schools impact students (Darling-Hammond and Youngs 2002), and studies demonstrate that teachers' attitudes and expectations are linked to student outcomes (e.g. Fox 2016; Hallinan 2008; Lee and Loeb 2000; Lee and Smith 1996; Muller 2001; Rist 1970; Tschannen-Moran and

+Woolfolk Hoy 2001).
+Beyond the motivation provided by the "existence proof" of transformational schools, research indicates that attitudes and expectations are lowest and matter most for groups of students who bear some social disadvantage or stigma (Downey & Pribesh 2004; Jussim, Eccles, and Madon 1996; McKown and Weinstein 2008; Tenenbaum and Ruck 2007).
+Yet while theory and evidence suggest teachers' beliefs may be key to their capacity to propel students to overcome social disadvantage, research has not fully considered or measured teachers' attitudes about the extent to which social disadvantage can be overcome.
+At the same time, descriptions of the success of "transformational" schools exist largely in case studies and personal accounts (e.g. Kopp 2011; Wilson 2008).
+To the extent that these schools have engaged with altering the entrenched relationship between social background and academic achievement, their apparent success has implications for closing longstanding racial and socioeconomic achievement disparities, and their key components should be scrutinized.
 Yet the link between teachers' beliefs about social disadvantage and achievement has not been examined outside of these selective contexts.